LANL-Seismoacoustics/pisces/CONTRIBUTING.md

 # How to Submit a Pull Request

 Here's how to set up `pisces` for local development and contributing changes.
+Please see the project Wiki for a description of the git branching model.

 1. If you don't yet have collaborator permissions, fork the `pisces` repo on GitHub.
 2. Clone the repo locally.